David Williamson (footballer): Club career

-David was first spotted while playing in the Northern Ireland Milk Cup for Co.
-Fermanagh and was taken on by Castlereagh College in Belfast on their football course.
-Crusaders liked what they saw of David and snapped him up.
+Williamson was first spotted while playing in the Northern Ireland Milk Cup for County Fermanagh and was taken on by Castlereagh College in Belfast on their football course.
+Crusaders liked what they saw and snapped him up.
 When he was 18, he signed for Motherwell after a 2-week trial.
 However, Williamson struggled to make the breakthrough at Fir Park and only made 1 appearance in the first team.
 Roy McFarland brought him to Cambridge United but after a decent start, he dropped out of the starting XI and so went on a loan spell to Coleraine.
 He returned to Cambridge in time for the new season and got back into the first team and played in their first 15-20 games before unfortunately getting injured.
 Things were never the same after that so he took the decision to move to the land of his birth Hong Kong.